fwinkelbauer/chunkyard/README.md

 ## Goals

 - Cross platform support
-- Favor simplicity and readability over features and performance
+- Favor simplicity and readability over features and elaborate performance tricks
 - Strong symmetric encryption (AES Galois/Counter Mode using a 256 bit key)
 - Ability to copy from/to other repositories
 - Verifiable backups